Apple’s iPhone: The Undisputed Cash Cow That Casts a Long Shadow

 The iPhone’s Hallowed Ground

-Apple: Chasing the Phantom Profit
+The Future of Apple: Chasing the Phantom Profit

-Apple's prescient products are certainly not for lack of ambition.
-Their innovation arm is hard at work creating gadgets like the “iMat,” a yoga mat that counts your downward dogs, and the “iPillow,” which syncs your REM cycles with your playlist.
+Apple’s prescient products are certainly not for lack of ambition.
+Their business development arm is hard at work creating gadgets like the “iMat,” a yoga mat that counts your downward dogs, and the “iPillow,” which syncs your REM cycles with your playlist.
 Yet, investors have shown skepticism like a New Yorker considering moving to the West Coast for better traffic.

 The Expert’s Take